pierre-zhao/RoR/README.md

 ## Results

-The QuAC leaderboard is [here] (https://quac.ai/).
+The QuAC leaderboard is [here](https://quac.ai/).
 RoR ranks the 1st place on the QuAC leaderboard.
 Please refer our paper to get more ablation results.